| HRLPC Home | Distance | Maintained By | Parking | Trail Walk | Trail Restrictions |

 around a chain-link fence, down a slope, through a meadow-and-forest area, behind various industrial and auto dealer sites

-seen off (through the woods) to the side, and eventually out to the Quality Inn vehicle bridge.
+seen off (through the woods) to the side, and eventually out to the Motel 6 vehicle bridge.

 The trail turns left over the bridge, then left again now downstream, over a Boy Scout footbridge and along grass,

-enters the woods and proceeds past Court House Plus.
+enters the woods and proceeds past Motel 6.
 The path follows close to the river still downstream, through meadow

 and forest, with the river on the left and I-84 close to the right behind trees.
 Try to ignore the traffic noise and focus